Current as of April 2024 | Download print version (in PDF)

 "No part of the income of which is payable to, or is otherwise available for, the personal benefit of any proprietor, member, shareholder, trustee, or settlor thereof" (Income Tax Act, Paragraph 149 (1)(l)).

-This is interpreted to mean that no dividend or similar payment or a liquidating distribution can be made for the personal benefit of individual proprietors, members, etc. in an organization.
+TThis is interpreted to mean that no dividend or similar payment or a liquidating distribution (out of income in the case of an NPO) can be made for the personal benefit of individual proprietors, members, etc. in an organization.
 It does not preclude, however, members or others being paid for services actually rendered.
-[5] These requirements, specified in law and practice, are generally consistent with U.S. prohibitions on private inurement.
+There are however, common law prohibitions on payments to directors and those related to them for both their work as directors and other services.
+Only Ontario has a statutory mechanism to approve payments for services rendered by directors (but not qua director which is still prohibited) These requirements, specified in law and practice, are generally consistent with U.S. prohibitions on private inurement.

 B. Proprietary Interest